awsdocs/aws-control-tower-guide/doc_source/lifecycle-events.md

  For more information about how to integrate AWS Control Tower lifecycle events into your workflows, see this blog post, [Using lifecycle events to track AWS Control Tower actions and trigger automated workflows](http://aws.amazon.com/blogs/mt/using-lifecycle-events-to-track-aws-control-tower-actions-and-trigger-automated-workflows/)\.

+**Expected behavior of CreateManagedAccount and UpdateManagedAccount lifecycle events**

+ When you create an account or enroll an account in AWS Control Tower, those two actions call the same internal API\.
+If there's an error during the process, it usually occurs after the account has been created but is not fully provisioned\.
+When you retry to create the account after the error, or when you try to update the provisioned product, AWS Control Tower sees that the account already exists\.

+Because the account exists, AWS Control Tower records the `UpdateManagedAccount` lifecycle event instead of the `CreateManagedAccount` lifecycle event at the end of the retry request\.
+You may have expected to see another `UpdateManagedAccount` event because of the error\.
+However, the `UpdateManagedAccount` lifecycle event is the expected and desired behavior\.

+ If you plan to create or enroll accounts into AWS Control Tower using automated methods, program the Lambda function to look for **UpdateManagedAccount** lifecycle events as well as **CreateManagedAccount** lifecycle events\.

 **Lifecycle event names**

 Each lifecycle event is named so that it corresponds to the originating AWS Control Tower action, which also is recorded by AWS CloudTrail\.
 Thus, for example, a lifecycle event originated by the AWS Control Tower `CreateManagedAccount` CloudTrail event is named `CreateManagedAccount`\.